gbraad/fedora-modularity/source/architecture/versioning/terminology.rst

     A version branch **may** correspond to a new **major version** of the module, but there may be exceptions: for example, when we add specific features as a side-branch of an existing major version.
-The new branch may differ by SLA (eg. EUS branches off an existing RHEL version branch) or by feature (eg. the RHEV-H / RHOSP version of the RHEL virt stack, or an “f-stream” branch giving early access to a specific new feature planned to be released in a subsequent update to RHEL.
+The new branch may differ by SLA (eg. a faster moving Python) or by feature (eg. an “f-stream” branch giving early access to a specific new feature planned to be released in a subsequent update).

     Users must opt into a new version branch.
 By definition here, creating a new version branch **must** have no impact on users who